sjmarsnc/FitnessTracker/README.md

 ## User Story

-* As a user, I want to be able to view create and track daily workouts.
-This app lets me log multiple exercises in a workout on a given day.
-I can also track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I can track the distance traveled and the duration of exercise.
-Clicking on the "Fitness Tracker" text in the header takes me to a page where I can see a summary for the week of weights lifted, miles covered, and time spent in exercise.
+As a user, I want to be able to view create and track daily workouts.
+This app lets me:

+* log multiple exercises in a workout on a given day
+* track the name, type, weight, sets, reps, and duration of of a strength/resistance exercise
+* track the distance and time duration of a cardio exercise
+* click on the "Fitness Tracker" text in the header to see a summary for the week of weights lifted, miles covered, and time spent in exercise.

 ## Business Context